0no-co/gql.tada/.github/ISSUE_TEMPLATE/RFC.md

 <!--
-  🚨 RFCs are for proposed changes (not bugs or questions) Specifically they are whenever you'd like to see new features being added to urql, or enable new use-cases.
+  🚨 RFCs are for proposed changes (not bugs or questions) Specifically they are whenever you'd like to see new features being added to gql.tada, or enable new use-cases.

   Please open a Bug Report for issues/bugs, and use GitHub Discussions or the Discord channel for questions instead.